The DIY Outdoor BBQ Cleaning Guide

 Now that you have everything you need to get your BBQ cleaned up, wait for it to cool down and move on to the next step.

 If you have a large enough basin or bucket to fit the metal grill in, this would be ideal for soaking it in a cleaning solution before you start scrubbing.
 Even 5 minutes of soaking can loosen charred grime and make it easier to remove.

 To make your BBQ cleaner, fill up the basin halfway with warm water, and add 1-2 squirts of grease-fighting liquid dish soap; swish the water to create suds.
 Soak or dunk the grill in the cleaning solution to wet it before scrubbing the blackened grime away.
 To protect your hands when using an abrasive scrubber, wear a pair of rubber gloves or hold a regular scrubber over it.

 TIP: Scrub the grill while it is submerged in the water for faster results.

 When it comes to blackened grills, the trickest areas to clean are the corners.
-Using a wired brush or scrubber is often ineffective in removing carbonised grease from the corners of a grill and hence, the use of a butterknife is advised.
+Using a wired brush or scrubber is often ineffective in removing carbonised grease from the corners of a grill and hence, the use of butter or putty knife is advised.
 Gently scrape off the charred-covered corners and rinse out the grill as you go (to make sure you haven’t missed any spots).